plblum/jivs/planning/ModelRules Design Overview.md

 * Define client-authored configuration for a validation target
 * Keep that configuration reusable and testable
 * Share that configuration across multiple UI consumers when needed
-* Bind inputs/components to ValidationManager
+* Bind inputs/components to ValueHostsManager
 * Optionally layer presentation-specific refinements on top of client-authored shared rules

 Examples include login, search, filter, and wizard-step models that are formal enough to deserve reusable model rules even without a business-authored source.